• Skip to primary navigation

 Argentines are warm, friendly, open and generous, and will thinking nothing of inviting you to a barbeque even if you have only met them once.
 They will happily help you move house and even forgive your beginner’s Spanish.

-See also What is the biggest religion in Bolivia?
+See also What is Galapagos penguin problems?

 Is abortion legal in Argentina?